danpaul81/napp_vapp/README.md

 ![alt text](https://github.com/danpaul81/napp_vapp/blob/main/images/customize_preload.png?raw=true)

 In adittion we improved the deployment time with a local cache option.
-We loaded all Files on a Server in the OneCloud and if you insert an IP in the new Field Localcache IP the Nodes will try to download there the images first before they trey to download from the public Harbor registry.
+We loaded all Files on a Server in the OneCloud and if you insert an IP in the new Field Localcache IP the Nodes will try to download there the images first before they try to download from the public Harbor registry.
 ### The IP is: 10.124.48.62

 ![alt text](https://github.com/danpaul81/napp_vapp/blob/main/images/localcache.png?raw=true)